JCarlee/Layer-SQL/README.md

 ## table_design.py

-Table design seeks to speed up the table design process of creating a new uFIND layer table.
+table_design.py seeks to speed up the SQL table design process when creating a new uFIND layer table.

 ### Flow:
 * Prompt user for output file location